Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: Numerical Experiments

 As described in \cite[Section 2]{CLS2024}, finite precision CG applied to the linear system with $A$ that has the eigenvalue distribution described above will showcase a significant delay of convergence.
 The reason for this delay is the placement of \emph{multiple} Ritz values to decrease the otherwise huge gradients of the CG polynomial, since the proximity with which roots are placed in finite precision computations is limited by the machine precision.
+As observed in our experiment, this delay of convergence is exacerbated with increasing unit roundoff size associated with the application of the preconditioners.
+Thus, if one is willing to use low precision to apply the preconditioners---e.g., if there is some potential performance gain despite the delay of convergence---it seems that the most reasonable choice is to take $\machepsleft = \machepsright$.